tuliopaim/EasyCqrs/README.md

 ### CommandResult
 You can create a specifc CommandResult class by inheriting the `CommandResult` class.

-> :warning: **To validation and exception pipeline work properly you need to declare a parameterless contructor**
+> :warning: **To validation and exception pipeline work properly you need to declare a parameterless contructor**, otherwise the code will not compile

 ```csharp
 using EasyCqrs.Commands;